 Above, the alien ships were moving into positions.
 The targeting computers beeped and locked on to hundreds of machines in range.

 In unison, all the top officials turned their fobs.
 Hundreds of nuclear missiles roared to life and left their silos.
-As they did, the Chief of Security opened the network folder where she saved a file the night this plan was hatched.
+As they did, the Chief of Intelligence opened the network folder where she saved a file the night this plan was hatched.
 In the same directory was another file identified simply by an underscore.
 She changed its extension and ran it, hiding her smartphone immediately after the deed was done.
 Nothing happened so far, which was more disconcerting as the bombardment was about to hit its first targets.